hedera-dev/nft-rarity-inspector/README.md

 npm run dev
 ```

-## Technologies

-This project was developed with React and Typescript, using some ready-made UI components from shadcn (https://ui.shadcn.com/).
-There's no need to set any `.env` variables.

-## Configuration

 Important: The `.zip` file must have a specific folder structure to work.
-It should contain a `metadata` folder with `.json` files, or a `metadata` folder within which there's a `json` folder and then the `.json` files.
+It should contain a:

+- `metadata` folder with `.json` files or a `.csv` file,
+- `metadata` folder within which there's a `json` folder and then the `.json` files or `.csv` file.

 Optionally, a `media` folder can be placed in the main directory with images for the individual NFTs.
 The images should be named to match their JSON counterpart, e.g., if there's an NFT named `1.json`, the image should be named `1.png`.

 Allowed image extensions are: `.png`, `.jpg`, `.jpeg`, `.gif`, `.webp`, `.svg`.

+## Technologies

+This project was developed with React and Typescript, using some ready-made UI components from shadcn (https://ui.shadcn.com/).
+There's no need to set any `.env` variables.

 ## Contributing